 Encryption offers protection by scrambling data, so only the owner of the key or password can read the data.

-Two types of encryption are available to members of the UVa community: the VPN and hard drive/file encryption and Virtual Private Network (VPN) software.
+Two types of encryption are available to members of the UVA community: hard drive/file encryption and Virtual Private Network (VPN) software.

 When you have no option other than to store highly sensitive data on your individual-use computer or media, and such storage has been approved, you must encrypt your hard drive or the relevant files on your computer's drive.
 If you lose your computer or electronic media, the encryption will protect the data and render it invisible to anyone but you, since you alone know the password.

 Anyone can encrypt their hard drive regardless of the classification of the stored data.
 Both Mac and Windows offer native full disk encryption.
 Consider LUKS for Linux.
-Please check with your LSP and with us by emailing IT-Security@virginia.edu.
-Health Information and Technology (HIT) users should use encryption methods the HSTS Security Office recommends.
+For guidance, please check with your LSP and with us by emailing IT-Security@virginia.edu.
+Health Information and Technology (HIT) users should use encryption methods the HIT Security Office recommends.

 Contact email@example.com with any questions.

-Both ITS and Health Systems Technology Services (HSTS) offer a VPN solution for members of the UVa community.
+Both ITS and HIT offer a VPN solution for members of the UVA community.

 Before installing: You will have to download and install a personal digital certificate, and possibly, download and install a VPN client.
 See http://its.virginia.edu/identity/certificate/